Hürrem Sultan: Charities and patronage

 Sometime, probably between 1544 and 1547, on one of her many visits to the building site of the Şehzade Mosque – which was being constructed in the memory of her recently deceased son, Şehzade Mehmed and which previously housed the chambers of the elite Janissary corps – Hürrem was so moved by the plight of the novices carrying building materials with “bare head and feet” that she financed the raise of their monthly wages by herself.

-She had a Kira who acted as her secretary and intermediary on several occasions, although the identity of the kira is uncertain (it may have been Strongilah).
+She had a kira who acted as her secretary and intermediary on several occasions, although the identity of the kira is uncertain (it may have been Strongilah).

 Death

 The türbe (mausoleum) of Hürrem Sultan at Süleymaniye Mosque in Fatih, Istanbul.

 Hürrem died on 15 April 1558 due to an unknown illness.
-In the last years of her life she was in very poor health.
-It is said that the Sultan, in order not to disturb the peace of his wife during the course of her illness, ordered all the musical instruments in the palace to be burned.
-He did not leave Hürrem's bed until the last day, when she died.
-The farewell dedications written by the Sultan to Haseki after her death, which have been preserved to the present day, demonstrated Suleiman's love for Hürrem.

 The French ambassador, Jean de la Vigne, wrote a letter to a colleague in which he states the La Assaqui (the Haseki) had passed early in the morning.
 The ambassador reported that the sultan's sorrow was so enormous that he had aged greatly.
-He also noted a promise that Suleiman had allegedly made to Hurrem days before her passing:"They say that the day before she died, he promised her and swore by the soul of his father Selim that he would never approach another woman".The French ambassador remarked that the news of Hurrem's death was a big blow to the government because the majority of the statesmen were of her making.
+He also noted a promise that Suleiman had allegedly made to Hurrem days before her death:"They say that the day before she died, he promised her and swore by the soul of his father Selim that he would never approach another woman".
+The French ambassador remarked that the news of Hürrem's death was a big blow to the government because the majority of the statesmen were of her making.
 According to the ambassador, a change in the establishment was now expected to take place.

-Hurrem's coffin was carried by the viziers to the mosque of Sultan Bayezid II, a journey which was almost certainly observed by hundreds of thousands of people.
+Hürrem's coffin was carried by the viziers to the mosque of Sultan Bayezid II, a journey which was almost certainly observed by hundreds of thousands of people.
 There funeral prayers were led by the chief mufti Ebu Suud.
 She was buried in a domed mausoleum (türbe) decorated in exquisite Iznik tiles depicting the garden of paradise, perhaps in homage to her smiling and joyful nature.
 Her mausoleum is adjacent to Suleiman's, a more somber, domed structure, at the courtyard of the Süleymaniye Mosque.